scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 The section describes additional settings for the behavior of SCEPman.
 All of these are optional, though, and we recommend to just start with the defaults.

-Settings can add or changed manually if needed.
-Some changes can harm your service, please note the information below.
+Settings can be added or changed manually if needed.
+Some changes can harm your service.
+Please carefully read all information about a setting before changing.

+For each Setting, you can choose whether you want to define the setting in the App Service Configuration or in Azure Key Vault.
+If you define the same setting in both places, Azure Key Vault takes precedence.

+## Convenient Configuration in the App Service Configuration

 On your **App Service** navigate to **Configuration** and then you find this under **Application settings**.
+Use the setting names as described below.

+We recommend to define settings in the App Service Configuration except for passwords.

+## Secure Configuration in Azure Key Vault

+{% hint style="info" %}
+This feature requires version **1.7** or above.
+{% endhint %}

+Especially for sensitive information, you can also configure settings as Secrets in Azure Key Vault.
+You must first grant edit rights to Secrets in the Azure Key Vault associated with your SCEPman instance to an administrator account.
+Then, you can use this administrator account to define new Secrets.

+**Remark:** Use double dashes instead of colons in configuration names!
+For example, instead of *AppConfig:DCValidation:RequestPassword*, the Secret must be named *AppConfig--DCValidation--RequestPassword*.

+We recommend to use this type of configuration only for sensitive information.

+## List of Settings

-## AppConfig:BaseUrl
+### AppConfig:BaseUrl

 **Value:** _App Service Name_ or [https://customcname.domain.com](https://customcname.domain.com)

 **Description:**
 This filed defines the public OCSP endpoint URL for the certificates.
 By default, the value contains the **App Service Name**.
 If you want to use a [Custom Domain](custom-domain.md), you need to change this value.

-## AppConfig:LicenseKey
+### AppConfig:LicenseKey

 **Value:** _empty_ **or** _license key_

 **Description:**
 If you are using a trial deployment or the community edition this field leaves empty.
 After you purchased the Enterprise Edition you will receive a license key from us, then you can insert this key into this setting.

-## AppConfig:RemoteDebug
+### AppConfig:RemoteDebug

 **Value:** _true_ or _false_

 **Description:**
 You can send Debug log information to a cloud-based monitoring solution of our company for support reasons.
 This can speed up support cases.
 You can activate and deactivate this feature by changing the value to **true** or **false**.

-## AppConfig:AnonymousHomePageAccess
+### AppConfig:AnonymousHomePageAccess

 **Value:** _true_ or _false_

 **Description:**
 When not configured or set to **true**, anyone in the internet knowing the app service's URL can access the SCEPman Homepage and see status information like the SCEPman version and whether SCEPman is up and running \(except if you prevent this with a firewall\).
 We consider this non-sensitive information, but if you want to hide it, set this to **false**.
 Then, the homepage is deactivated for browser access and this information is not visible anymore.

-## AppConfig:UseRequestedKeyUsages
+### AppConfig:UseRequestedKeyUsages

 {% hint style="info" %}
 Applicable to version 1.5 and above